 National Minimum Wage – a guide for 2024

 Managing your responsibilities under the National Minimum Wage (NMW) legislation is much more complex than simply paying a worker the correct rate per hour.
-There are numerous areas employers must consider to ensure compliance with the rules and avoid potential reputational damage due to the Government’s public naming and shaming scheme.
+There are numerous rules and care must be taken to avoid underpaying your staff and potential reputational damage.

 We are continuing to see an increase in HMRC’s NMW Enforcement activity and the volume of enquiries they undertake each year, meaning your NMW compliance is more likely to be checked by HMRC.
 Highlights of current HMRC enforcement activity include: